-Gaston Ramirez's inviting cross was nodded down at the back post by Rodriguez and Schneiderlin dashed in ahead of the floundering Daniel Agger to flick the ball in.
+Gaston Ramirez’s inviting cross was nodded down at the back post by Jay Rodriguez and Schneiderlin dashed in ahead of the floundering Daniel Agger to flick the ball in.

 Shortly after Brad Jones had saved well with his legs to keep out Lambert, the boyhood Liverpool fan made amends with his 13th league goal of the season.

-There was a degree of fortune to the 33rd minute free kick but it was nothing that the hosts did not deserve given the dominance of their play.
-Lambert's 30-yard curled set-piece contrived to hit Daniel Sturridge, fly through a gap in the wall and into the left side of the net while Jones stood rooted to the spot.
+There was a degree of fortune to the 33rd minute free-kick but it was nothing that the hosts did not deserve, given the dominance of their play.
+Lambert’s 30-yard curled set-piece contrived to hit Daniel Sturridge, fly through a gap in the wall and into the left side of the net while Jones stood rooted to the spot.

-Despite their defensive woes, Liverpool looked threatening going forward and, soon after Coutinho fluffed his lines when one-on-one with Artur Boruc, the little Brazilian gave his team hope with his second goal in four games for his new club.
+Despite its defensive woes, Liverpool looked threatening going forward and, soon after Coutinho fluffed his lines when one-on-one with Artur Boruc, the little Brazilian gave his team hope with his second goal in four games for his new club.

-After Sturridge's shot had been blocked following a smart header by Steven Gerrard, Coutinho kept his composure to slam home the loose ball on the stroke of half-time.
+After Sturridge’s shot had been blocked following a smart header by Steven Gerrard, Coutinho kept his composure to slam home the loose ball on the stroke of halftime.

 This brought greater aggression and balance to the visitors, and they were a far more effective force in the second period.

-With the game on a knife-edge, Southampton continued to create opportunities and Rodriguez made Liverpool pay for more shambolic defending after 80 minutes.
+But, with the game on a knife-edge, Southampton continued to create opportunities and Rodriguez made Liverpool pay for more shambolic defending after 80 minutes.